izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :align: center
 ```

 The list $S$ is given by the operators above and to the left of the grid.
 The necessarily zero terms (i.e. those which are not physically measurable so will never appear in the inequality) are left white.
 The potentially non-zero terms are colour coded for ease of equating coefficients.

-The cholesky decomposition of the matrix Q is given by
+We can set $X$ equal to $Y$

 Identity coefficients: v = Q(1,1) + Q(2,2) + Q(3,3) + Q(4,4) + Q(5,5) + Q(6,6) + Q(7,7)